Skip to content

 HKEY_CLASSES_ROOT\Directory\Background\shell

-3. It’s time to assign the newly-created entry a name.
+3. It’s time to assign the newly created entry a name.
 Please note that the name you give to it must correspond with the name of the app.
 For instance, if you want to add a Chrome browser shortcut to the context menu, name it “Chrome”.
-In my case, I’m going to add the Notepad app to my Windows 11 context menu.
+In my case, I’ll add the Notepad app to my Windows 11 context menu.

 5. When the new key is created under Notepad, rename it to ‘command‘.